gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 We need to modify `decode` to create additional stacks whenever we encounter an embedded struct or a GraphQL fragment (field with `graphql:"... on Type"` tag), do some additional bookkeeping to manage multiple stacks of values, check for additional error conditions if our stacks run empty.
 Aside from that, the same algorithm continues to work.

-I think getting the data structure to contain just enough information to resolve the task was the most challenging part of getting this to work.
+I think getting the data structure to contain just the right amount of information to resolve the task was the most challenging part of getting this to work.
 Once it's there, the rest of the algorithm details fall into place.

 If you'd like to learn even more of the low-level details of the implementation, I invite you to look at the [source code](https://github.com/shurcooL/graphql/blob/master/internal/jsonutil/graphql.go) of package [github.com/shurcooL/graphql/internal/jsonutil](https://godoc.org/github.com/shurcooL/graphql/internal/jsonutil).
-It should be easy to read after this post.
+It should be easy to read now.

 Payoff
 ------

 Let's quickly revisit our original GraphQL unions example that wasn't working with standard `encoding/json` unmarshaler.
-When we replace `json.UnmarshalJSON` with `jsonutil.UnmarshalGraphQL`, the `Name` field gets populated!
+When we replace `json.UnmarshalJSON` with `jsonutil.UnmarshalGraphQL`, the `Name` fields get populated!
 That's good news, it means we didn't do all that work for nothing.

 See proof on the [playground](https://play.golang.org/p/Xfu2mqxZ5m).

 `jsonutil.UnmarshalGraphQL` also takes `graphql` struct field tags into account when unmarshaling, and doesn't get misled by `json` field tags.
-If there are additional GraphQL-specific tweaks to unmarshaling behavior that need to be applied in the future, they'll be easy to apply.
 Best part is we're reusing the rigorous JSON tokenizer of `encoding/json` and its public API, so no need to deal with maintaining a fork.
+If a need to apply further GraphQL-specific changes to unmarshaling behavior arises in the future, it will be easy to do so.

 Conclusion
 ----------

 It has been a lot of fun implementing the GraphQL client library for Go, and trying to make the best [API design decisions](https://github.com/shurcooL/githubql/issues?q=label%3A%22API+decision%22).
 I enjoyed using the tools that Go gives me to tackle this task.
-Even after using Go for 4 years, I'm still finding Go to be the absolutely most fun programming language to use, and feeling same joy I did back when I was just starting out!
+Even after using Go for 4 years, it's still the absolutely most fun programming language for me to use, and I'm feeling same joy I did back when I was just starting out!

 I'm finding GraphQL to be a pretty neat new technology.
 Its strongly typed nature is a great fit for Go.
 APIs that are created with it can be a pleasure to use.
 Keep in mind that GraphQL shines most when you're able to replace multiple REST API calls with a single carefully crafted GraphQL query.
 This requires high quality and completeness of the GraphQL schema, so not all GraphQL APIs are made equal.